UniTime/unitime-doc/edit-event.md

 ## Screen Description

-The Edit Event screen provides interface for changing an existing event.
-This includes changing its properties (name, sponsoring organization, contacts, etc.) as well as adding new meetings, deleting / canceling, or modifying existing meetings.
+The Add and Edit Event screens provide interfaces for adding a new event or changing an existing event.
+This includes assigning its properties (name, sponsoring organization, contacts, etc.) as well as adding new meetings, deleting / canceling, or modifying existing meetings.

 ![Edit Event](images/edit-event-1.png){:class='screenshot'}